nfordhk/100-days-of-code/log.md

 **Thoughts**: Just wow.
 I learned so much practicing those functions.
 Everything from syntax, better using the IDE, and how a function functions (pun intended).

-### Day 61: October 8th, Tuesday
+### Day 62: October 9th, Wednesday

-**Today's Progress**: Started on the rock, paper, scissors project
+**Today's Progress**: Was able to get R,P,S working!
+Ahhh it’s so cool.

-**Thoughts**: I’ve been waiting for this part in TOP!
-I love converting my knowledge into a project.
-It’s not working quite yet but hopefully by weeks end!
+**Thoughts**: I still have to complete the “game” function to score points and assign a winner.
+But this has been so much fun.
+I learned a lot by using an array and random to service the computer player.

 **Link to work:** [Rock, Paper, Scissors](https://github.com/nfordhk/rock-paper-scissors/blob/master/index.html)